scalaz/scalaz-deriving/README.md

 - a `@deriving` annotation to easily add `implicit` typeclass instances to companion objects.
 This macro is compatible with [magnolia](http://magnolia.work/), [shapeless generic derivation](http://fommil.com/scalax15/), and hand-rolled derivers (e.g. `play-json`). `@deriving` **does not depend on scalaz**.
 - `scalaz-deriving`, a principled way for typeclass authors to define typeclass derivations, plus derivations for some `scalaz-core` typeclasses (e.g. `Equal`, `Monoid`).

+**NOTE: This project does not track feature requests or bug reports from users.** General questions can be asked in https://gitter.im/scalaz/scalaz 💖 See `CONDUCT` for more.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**